-Our scoliosis product category includes our RESPONSETM systems for treating spinal deformity in children, the BandLocTM 5.5mm/6.0mm sub-laminar banding system, FIREFLY[®] Pedicle Screw Navigation Guides, 7D FlashTM Naviation image guidance system and ApiFix[®] Mid-C System.
-Our global revenue from this category for the year ended December 31, 2022 was \$33.4 million, or 27% of total revenue, which represented an increase of 19% over the prior year.
-Global revenue from this category for the years ended December 31, 2021 and 2020 was \$28.0 million and \$20.7 million or 29% and 29% of total revenue, respectively.
+Our scoliosis product category includes our RESPONSETM systems for treating spinal deformity in children, the BandLocTM 5.5mm/6.0mm sub-laminar banding system, FIREFLY® Pedicle Screw Navigation Guides, 7D FlashTM Naviation image guidance system and ApiFix® Mid-C System.
+Our global revenue from this category for the year ended December 31, 2023 was \$37.9 million, or 25% of total revenue, which represented an increase of 13% over the prior year.
+Global revenue from this category for the years ended December 31, 2022 and 2021 was \$33.4 million and \$28.0 million or 27% and 29% of total revenue, respectively.

-In addition to our direct product offering, we also invest in complementary enabling technologies that allow us to better serve the children's hospitals in which we sell.
+In addition to our direct product offering, we invest in complementary enabling technologies that allow us to better serve the children's hospitals in which we sell.
 Enabling technologies in our scoliosis space include the FIREFLY® Technology, a 3D printed and patient-specific Pedicle Screw Navigation Guide as well as the 7D FLASHTM Navigation image guidance system.
 We have exclusive distribution rights to both of these complementary technologies, allowing for exclusive distribution in children's hospitals across the United States.